 This portrait by Sir Oswald Birley RA was painted in 1926 at Tisbury Hall, on Salisbury Plain.
-It shows George indulging his passion for falconry with his favourite Peregrine Falcon and hung in the H&G Simonds Ltd boardroom on Bridge Street in Reading until about 1970, when it was transferred to the new corporate Head office of Scottish Courage at Staines.
+It shows George indulging his passion for falconry with his favourite Peregrine Falcon and hung in the H&G Simonds Ltd boardroom on Bridge Street in Reading which he presided over as Chairman from 1910-1929.
+His portrait was transferred to the new corporate Head office of Scottish Courage at Staines in about 1970.
 Following closure of that office in 2009, it was donated to Reading Museum.

 Born George Simonds at Bridge Street in Reading, the 4th child of George Simonds (1794-1852) & Mary Anne Boulger (1814-1870) of Bradfield, Berkshire.